-I can remember vivid moments over the past 10 years where I had a distinct feeling of living the wrong life, given what was going on around me.
+I can remember vivid moments over the past 10+ years where I had a distinct feeling of living the wrong life, given what was going on around me.
 When the financial collapse took hold in 2009, I thought to myself "why did I leave corporate law - where I could be part of the solution - to instead help people apply to business school right in the teeth of a recession?"
-Just this past winter I watched "Making a Murderer" on Netflix and kicked myself for not remaining a lawyer ... but this time not a corporate lawyer, but instead a constitutional attorney like the individuals portrayed early in that documentary series.
-And now, as police/citizen animus and race problems in America reach a peak, as the EU teeters, as [seriously, enter any of a dozen paralyzing issues] I sometimes am not even sure what I should be doing.
+I watched "Making a Murderer" on Netflix and kicked myself for not remaining a lawyer ... but this time not a corporate lawyer, but instead a constitutional attorney like the individuals portrayed early in that documentary series.
+And now, as police/citizen animus and race problems in America reach new heights, as the EU teeters, as a sitting US President remains clouded in controversy, and as [seriously, enter any of a dozen paralyzing issues] I sometimes am not even sure what I should be doing.
 But I do know it doesn't feel like enough; it feels to insular and self-absorbed and small.
 But then it occurred to me: I bet a lot of people feel that way, including my past and present clients pursuing an MBA.
 So let's talk about that.

 How do you lock in your focus and devote everything you have to a task like "getting an MBA" when the macro problems in the world feel so seismic and crushing?
 I think it's worth analyzing this from both the perspective of applying to and then attending business school, because they are different aspects of the same end goal.